RIR360/development/journal/2025/october.md

 ## 10/24/2025
 - Take away everything from your lifestyle that slows you down.
 - If you do anything that blocks you from doing any progress then avoid that.
+- Those things must be eradicated from your current schedule in any means.